oracle-livelabs/apex/ai-interactive-report-lab/lab-2-configure-an-ai-service/lab-2-configure-an-ai-service.md

 ## Introduction

-Oracle APEX uses a Large Language Model (LLM) to interpret natural language prompts and convert them into trusted, declarative report settings.
+Oracle APEX uses a large language model (LLM) to interpret natural language prompts and convert them into trusted, declarative report settings.
 Before you can use AI Interactive Report features, you need to connect APEX to a Generative AI provider.
-In this lab, you will generate or gather the provider credentials, configure a workspace-level Generative AI Service, and link that service to the application.
+In this lab, you will generate or gather the provider credentials, configure a Workspace-level Generative AI Service, and link that service to the application.
 Once configured, APEX shares only report metadata and configuration context with the LLM - your business data never leaves your environment.

 > **Important:** Oracle APEX acts as the application layer and connects to the Generative AI provider of your choice using your own credentials.
 You will need an active account with a supported provider to complete this lab.
 Any charges for API usage are billed directly by your AI provider.
 Please review your provider's pricing before proceeding.